Cayo Coco, Cuba

 A quiet paradise with beautiful beaches and calm water

 Located West of Varadero.
-It is a small paradise for underwater world lovers
+It is a unique paradise for underwater and Cuban coutryside lovers

 Jeep, Scooter, Taxi and other transportation

 For those wishing to explore Cayo Guillermo and its surroundings, there are several options available to you.
 It is always nice to discover what a destination offers to its visitors.
 Wherever possible, it is preferable to move by day, because the roads are not lit.

 Unfortunately, to discover the real Cuba, you should opt to purchase one of the excursions offered by tour operators at your hotel.
 Cayo Guillermo is a small isolated island which is connected to the main island of Cuba by a dam in the sea of more than 27 kilometers.
 The nearest village is located 105 kms Moron.
 It is impossible to reach by scooter nor bicycle.

 Moron is the village that most hotel employees live.
 Besides, to facilitate transfers, the Cuban government began a construction of several thousand rooms near the toll station at the entrance of the long causeway called « Pedraplen ».

 Note that the marine excursions include bus transfers between hotels and the marina.
 The new dolphinarium is now open in the Cayo Guillermo.
 It is located near the marina.
 Before, people had to go to Cienfuegos.
 Several hours drive from the hotel.
 There is also another dolphinarium located in Cayo Ensenachos.

 To get to Playa Pilar, the other hotels, the International Airport of Cayo Coco and any other attractions in the region, there is a taxi service available 24/24.
 It is best to book in advance at the hotel lobby.